All Episodes

 Number two, from the beginning of this conflict, Joe Biden had put handcuffs on the people of Ukraine and President Zelensky.

-Oh, you can't you you can't have the MiG Jets to to fight and combat uh Russia's very powerful Air Force.
+Oh, you can't have the MiG jets to fight and combat Russia's very powerful air force.

 Oh, you can't use these kind of bombs because that would be an escalation.

-And in the interim, America ends up funding uh a large portion of this in what really is the deteriorated into a proxy war between the United States and Ukraine.
+And in the interim, America ends up funding a large portion of this in what really is deteriorated into a proxy war between the United States and Ukraine.

-And then you compare and contrast, you know, uh uh a very clear case where Israel is the victim of radical Islamic terror, the worst terror attack in their history.
+And then you compare and contrast, you know, a very clear case where Israel is the victim of radical Islamic terror, the worst terror attack in their history.

 If you extrapolate out the population, it would be the equivalent of 40,000 dead Americans in a day.

-They lost twelve hundred Israelis, they have under 10 million people in terms of their overall population, and they're in a fight for their survival, and all I hear Joe doing is and and Chuck Schumer doing and Nancy Pelosi doing, lecturing the victims of terror rather than just saying, no, we support your right to defend yourself and win your war against those that have attacked you and murdered your citizens, raped your citizens, and beheaded your children.
+And all I hear Joe doing is, and Chuck Schumer doing, and Nancy Pelosi doing, lecturing the victims of terror rather than just saying, no, we support your right to defend yourself and win your war against those that have attacked you and murdered your citizens, raped your citizens, and beheaded your children.

 I don't know where their moral compass is.